bernhardAxonIvy/doc/source/engine-guide/installation/standard-edition.rst

    * The database system used to host the system database.
    * Order a licence file for your installation.
 You need to know the host name of the machine you want to install the Axon.ivy Engine on.
-More information about the licence can be found in the section Install a Licence of the Installation chapter.
+More information about the licence can be found in the section :ref:`installing-a-licence`.
    * If an integration with a web server is planned, then get all the necessary configuration information of the web server.
    * If an integration with an external security system is planned, then get all